Aiming for factor4 of molding factories

 If the molded product is molded with a mold that has been textured on the molding surface and the transfer is defective, the surface that should have a matte finish will have a worn-out luster.
 This is because the injected resin hits the mold surface and the temperature drops, and solidification begins before the resin flows into the deep part of the pattern, resulting in a smoothed edge.

-With heat and cool molding, the injected resin penetrates deep into every corner, so the grains and fine patterns carved into the molding surface are faithfully transferred.
-As a result, the intended design is accurately reproduced on the surface of the molded product.
-In addition, since the surface is transferred as it is in the mirror finish, the mirror gloss that was previously created by secondary processing such as painting can be reproduced in the unpainted state.
+With "Heat & Cool Molding", the injected resin reaches every corner of the deepest parts, so the texture and fine patterns engraved on the molded surface are faithfully transferred to the molded surface.
+As a result, the desired design is accurately reproduced on the surface of the molded product.
+In addition, with mirror finish, the surface is transferred as it is, so the mirror gloss that was previously created by secondary processing such as painting can be reproduced in an unpainted state.

 Piano black (*) refers to the glossy black surface of moldings such as the center consoles and instrument panels of automobiles, the outer frame of car navigation systems, and the outer frames of home appliances such as televisions. .